r-dube/solarwinds/docs/_posts/2021-01-10-federal-agencies.md

 #### Dec 13, 2020 [^politico20201213]
 * Department of Treasury
 * Department of Commerce
-  * National Telecommunications and Information Administration (NTIA)
+  * National Telecommunications and Information Administration (NTIA).
+As per [^krebs20210416], personnel at NTIA had some awareness of the SolarWinds hack as far back as Aug 13, 2020.

 #### Dec 14, 2020 [^politico20201214], [^nyt20201214], [^wapo20201214]
 * Department of Homeland Security (DHS)